Shaydesh/ShayDesh/README.md

 - 🔭 I’m currently working on **Building a RAG application with node-llama-cpp**

-- 🌱 I’m currently learning **node.js, js.LangChain, ReactNative Expo, DoteNetNuke**
+- 🌱 I’m currently learning **TypeScript, node.js, js.LangChain, ReactNative Expo, DoteNetNuke**

 - 👯 I’m looking to collaborate on **Anything you think is fun**